 The University decentralizes cash handling through extensive delegations of responsibility to facilitate operations and provide for convenience and flexibility.
-The cash handling function is the ultimate responsibility of the Vice President for Business Affairs and University Services and the Comptroller, and only those departments with approval are authorized to collect or receive funds for the University.
+The cash handling function is the ultimate responsibility of the Vice President for Business Affairs and the Comptroller, and only those departments with approval are authorized to collect or receive funds for the University.

 All money collected for the University from any source must be deposited with Cashier’s office daily.
 All receipts must be deposited intact.
 No part of any monies collected may be used to pay bills or expenses of any kind, nor may the monies be deposited elsewhere unless authorization has been received for the use of a bank depository other than a University bank account.

 To ensure that an adequate system of internal control over cash handling, cash collections and deposits is maintained.